 Beige, Aqua, Fuchsia, etc.: Some Definitions for Non-Basic Surface Colour Names(also see the accompanying data files in PolyhedronFiles.zip), 2017, not yet submitted.

-Four-Transition 0-1 Functions for Reflectance Spectra, 2017, not yet submitted.
+Four-Transition 0-1 Functions for Reflectance Spectra, 2017, under review.

 sRGB Centroids for the ISCC-NBS Colour System(also see the accompanying data files in DataFilesForsRGBtoISCCNBS.zip), 2016, under review.